top of page

 An Drochaid – Mabou Gaelic and Historical Society

 At the heart of Mabou’s Gaelic culture, An Drochaid is a vibrant hub for language, music, and community history.
-Offering an array of workshops, lectures, events, and ceilidhs, it’s a place where visitors can connect with Cape Breton’s living Gaelic traditions and learn about the stories that shaped this region.
+Offering an array of workshops, events, and ceilidhs, it’s a place where visitors can connect with Cape Breton’s living Gaelic traditions and learn about the stories that shaped this region.

 Beinn Mhabou, Mabou

 Beinn Mhabou is an emerging cultural centre that hosts artist residencies focused on Gaelic language, music, and the arts.
 By welcoming creators from near and far, it fosters new work deeply connected to Cape Breton’s Gaelic traditions.
-Visitors can experience a growing array of concerts, readings, food and events that reflect a culture still very much alive—and still evolving.
+Visitors can experience a growing array of concerts, readings, food and events that reflect a traditional culture still very much alive—and still evolving.

 Baddeck Gathering Ceilidhs